himselfv/jet-tool/Home.md

   * `--accdb` :: use .accdb format
   * `--db-format [jet10 / jet11 / jet20 / jet3x / jet4x (mdb) / ace12 (accdb)]` :: precise format selection

-By default the tool assumes jet4x MDBs, unless the file name extension is accdb.
+By default the tool guesses by the file name (assumes jet4x MDBs unless the extension is accdb).
 Examples:

  * `jet touch -new -f test1.accdb` :: create a new accdb database
  * `jet dump -f test2.db --accdb` :: dump accdb database with an unusual extension

-Providers:

 Accdb format support requires [newer providers installed](Providers).
 The best available provider will be auto-selected, you can override this: